Blogs/AI

 Written by guna varsha

-Have you ever asked an AI the same question twice and received two completely different answers?
+Have you ever asked an AI the same question twice and received different answers?

-In this article, we will break down what self-consistency prompting is, how it works, and when to use it to improve answer reliability.
+In this guide, we’ll break down what self-consistency prompting is, how it works, and when to use it to improve reliability.

 What is Self-Consistency Prompting?

-Self-consistency prompting is a technique that improves reasoning accuracy by generating multiple independent solutions to the same problem and selecting the most common final answer.
+Self-consistency prompting is a technique that improves reasoning accuracy by generating multiple solutions to the same problem and selecting the most common answer.

 Why is Self-Consistency Prompting Needed?

-• follow incorrect reasoning paths without realizing it
+• Follow incorrect reasoning paths without detecting errors

-• produce different answers to the same question across runs
+• Give different results for the same question across runs

 Self-Consistency Prompting in Practice